Exception and error resolution

 • Filter by specific file names.

-• Filter for specific error messages.
+• Filter for specific exception messages.

 3. Select the appropriate checkbox for the file you want to replace.

-4. Select the Single Download / Replace option in the mass action drop-down menu.
+4. Select the Single Download/Replace option in the mass action drop-down menu.

 5. From here, two options are available: